EternityForest/EmberOS/README.md

 Clone this repo with all submodules

-Put a fresh zipped raspbian full image in the src/images dir Run sudo ./build_dist in the src dir!
+Put a fresh zipped raspbian full image in the src/images dir

+Run sudo ./build_dist in the src dir.
+This may take about an hour, and you need internet access the whole time.

 Cd into the src/workspace folder.
 Expand the disk image by padding it with zeros: